ipspace/netlab/docs/module/ospf.md

 ## VRF Parameters

 * You can specify the default area for a VRF OSPF instance with VRF-level **ospf.area** parameter
+* By default, _netlab_ redistributes BGP- and connected routes into VRF OSPF instances on all network devices.
+You can change that on devices supporting configurable route import with the **[ospf.import](routing_import)** VRF parameter.
-* You can change the router ID of a VRF OSPF instance with **ospf.router_id** parameter.
+* You can change the [router ID](routing_router_id) of a VRF OSPF instance with **ospf.router_id** parameter.
 Use this parameter when building back-to-back links between VRFs on the same node.
 * Set **ospf.active** to *True* to force a VRF to use OSPF even when no routers are attached to the VRF interfaces.
 * To disable OSPF in a VRF set **ospf** to *False* (see also [](routing_disable_vrf)).